terrafirma2021/MAKCM/README.md

 Welcome to the MAKCM 2024 project!
 This is a new open-source implementation for remote injection of mouse control with passthrough, featuring dual ESP32-S3 microcontrollers based on RTOS and advanced task management over the traditional loop.

-## MUST BE DONE!
-- To switch internal Phy to OTG disabling cdc/jtag on boot, please run the OTG bat file on both the left, then the right mcu port!
+~~- To switch internal Phy to OTG disabling cdc/jtag on boot, please run the OTG bat file on both the left, then the right mcu port!~~
-- To flash hold down boot button, then insert USB Cable
+~~- To flash hold down boot button, then insert USB Cable~~
-- The bat file will enable automatic install of python
+~~- The bat file will enable automatic install of python~~
-- automatic install of the espidf python toolset
+~~- automatic install of the espidf python toolset~~
-- Will then be asked to input com name ( please enter as COM??)
+~~- Will then be asked to input com name ( please enter as COM??)~~
-- Tool will then start and ask you typ type BURN in caps
+~~- Tool will then start and ask you to type BURN in caps~~
-- once mcu is switched you will not see further connections unless boot button is held down upon inserting, this is correct
+~~- Once mcu is switched you will not see further connections unless boot button is held down upon inserting, this is correct~~
-- to flash bin, just hold boot upon inserting cable, mcu will boot cdc as normal, enjoy!
+~~- To flash bin, just hold boot upon inserting cable, mcu will boot cdc as normal, enjoy!~~

+**Update:**
+- Now included inside the firmware!
+Automatic PHY switch (EFUSE) on 1st boot!!
+Happens one time.

 ## Key Features